June 11, 2026, 3:51 pm | Read time: 5 minutes

 When Upper Arms Become More Defined

-If you stick to the regular training program with rest periods and correct execution and also focus on a protein-rich and balanced diet, the upper arms will start to grow.
+If you stick to the regular training program with rest periods and correct execution, and also focus on a protein-rich and balanced diet, the upper arms will start to grow.
 The feeling that they are swollen or pumped after each session doesn’t mean much.
-This “pump,” which occurs partly due to increased blood flow during training, is only short-lived and usually subsides after about half an hour.
-“But to really train yourself into a different clothing size, you need time.
-And that’s about one and a half to two months,” Markus Bremen provides a realistic timeframe.
+This “pump,” which occurs due to increased blood flow during training, is only temporary and usually subsides after about half an hour.
+“To really train yourself into a different clothing size, you need time.
+About one and a half to two months,” Markus Bremen provides a realistic timeframe.
 Then you’ll definitely see progress in muscle growth.

 Why the Triceps Are Important and How to Train Them

-For complete upper arm growth, a well-developed triceps, which makes up about two-thirds of the total volume, is also essential.
-Triceps training could be added to the standalone bicep isolation or simply as isolation training on a completely different day.
+Complete growth of the upper arms also requires a well-developed triceps, which makes up about two-thirds of the total volume.
+Triceps training can be added to the standalone bicep isolation or simply as isolation training on a completely different day.
 The rule is: “Everything that involves rowing and pulling is biceps.
 And everything that involves pushing focuses more on the triceps.
-Then the heavier exercises would be, for example, bench presses or push-ups,” concludes Markus Bremen.
+Then heavier exercises like bench presses or push-ups would be suitable,” concludes Markus Bremen.